Trump also cannot stop Netanyahu: Israel maintains attacks on Lebanon and bombs a hospital

 No hay anuncios

-On the Lebanese side, the Speaker of Parliament, Nabih Berri, the main interlocutor between Hezbollah and the Americans, has made this demand the axis of his talks.
-For him, any agreement requires a global ceasefire that puts an end to Israeli attacks "by land, sea and air" throughout Lebanese territory.
+From the Lebanese side, the Speaker of Parliament, Nabih Berri, the main interlocutor between Hezbollah and the Americans, has made this demand the axis of his talks.
+For him, any agreement hinges on a global ceasefire that puts an end to Israeli attacks "by land, sea and air" throughout Lebanese territory.
 His entourage assures that, if an agreement of this nature is reached, Hezbollah will respect its commitments.

 But on the ground, the logic remains different.
-Israel continues to strike targets in southern Lebanon while maintaining the threat over the capital as a means of pressure.
-Hezbollah, weakened but far from defeated, continues to present itself as an indispensable actor in any negotiation.
-Caught between the two, the civilian population is once again trapped between diplomatic announcements that generate expectations of calm and a war that refuses to disappear.
+Israel continues to strike targets in southern Lebanon while maintaining the threat over the capital as a pressure tool.
+Hezbollah, weakened, but far from defeated, continues to present itself as an indispensable actor in any negotiation.
+Between the two, the civilian population once again finds itself trapped between diplomatic announcements that generate expectations of calm and a war that refuses to disappear.

 Cargando